PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroductionToProbability2.md

 Hint: What is the mean?
 Where do we plug it in?
 And what do we do then with that sigma notation, or sum notation, we learned last week?

-3. Calculate the **sample variance** of the data set given the following information:
+3. Calculate the **sample variance** of the data sets given the following information:

 Data set | Mean | SD | Sample Size |
 | ------- | -------- | -------- | -------- |